Dosariyah

 Dosariyah is an archeological site in the Eastern Province, Saudi Arabia, dating to the late 6th and early 5th millennium BCE.
 The spectrum of archaeological remains relate the site to the Arabian Neolithic.
 The earliest samples of Ubaid style pottery in Saudi Arabia were found at Dosariyah.

 Location

 The site is located about 12 km south of Jubail and 800 m inland from the present coastline of the Persian Gulf.
 Today it represents an approximately north–south orientated flat hill elevating about 2 m above the regular ground without a direct line of sight on the Persian Gulf.
 Southwards lies the Sabkha as-Summ.
-The surrounding area is dominated by dunes and spare vegetation.
+The surrounding area is dominated by dunes and sparse vegetation.